wte4j/wte4j/README.md

 1. Make sure that you have java installed
 2. Download Tomcat 7 from http://tomcat.apache.org/ (min.
 Version 7) and unarchive it.
-3. Download a .zip or .tar.gz release from https://github.com/wte4j/wte4j/releases, unarchive it.
+3. Download the latest version from https://oss.sonatype.org/content/repositories/releases/org/wte4j/wte4j-showcase/ .
-4. Copy the wars/wte4j-showcase.war file in tomcats webapp folder
+4. Rename the downlaoded file to wte4j-showcase.war and copy the file in tomcats webapp folder.
 5. Start tomcat.
 Showcase will be available at http://localhost:8080/wte4j-showcase.

 For a more detailed documentation visit this project's wiki here: https://github.com/wte4j/wte4j/wiki